team-aglr/k6_output_extension/README.md

 2. run the command:
    xk6 build --with xk6-output-tdigest=.

+   note: you might need to replace xk6-output-tdigest with your specific local folder name if it's different

 # Run the test file after creating a build with the command:

 ./k6 run test.js --out logger --quiet --no-summary --iterations 5